saberzero1/quartz/content/Tabletop/Campaigns/And A Thousand Years More/Sessions/Session 008.md

 - Imtrud enters Eckart's office.
 - Party acquires Insider with Narre. #Event #Item
-- Lux takes the financial records showing the debts of Narre to Dottinghem. #Event #Item
+- Lux takes the [[Tabletop/Campaigns/And A Thousand Years More/Inventory/Quest/Financial Records of Narre\|financial records]] showing the debts of Narre to Dottinghem. #Event #Item
 - Lux reads that there is an Iron export and Weapons import.
-- Damjan and Norrix acquire Chain Mail armor. #Item
+- Damjan and Norrix acquire [[Tabletop/Campaigns/And A Thousand Years More/Inventory/Equipment/Chainmail\|Chainmail]] armor. #Item

 ---

 - Aleksi tells us about a Fair in Wildt.
 During the Fair the Mercenary Guild and Adventurer's Guild bet on fighter in a competition. #Event #Location
-- Aleksi also informs us about an old library near the ruins of a manor to the North.
-He tells of rumors of Whispering Trees.
+- [[Tabletop/Campaigns/And A Thousand Years More/Characters/Allies/Aleksi\|Aleksi]] also informs us about an old library near the ruins of a manor to the North.
+He tells of rumors of [[Tabletop/Campaigns/And A Thousand Years More/Bestiary/Undead/Tomb Tree\|Whispering Trees]]. #Event #Bestiary #Character

 ---

 - We decide to head to the Library. #Event
-- Aleksi leads to the ruined Manor of Muroliva.
+- Aleksi leads to the ruined [[Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Wildt/Manor of Muroliva\|Manor of Muroliva]].
 Next to the Manor is a well-kept Library.
 A large tree grows from the Library. #Event #Location

 ---